cellml/libcellml/docs/theory/theory_ode_solutions.rst

 by the :code:`Generator` by its corresponding entry in the :code:`rates` array, which represents its gradient function.

-Because the gradients of each of the integrated variables or :code:`state`s could include dependency on time or any variable's value, the values of each gradient function array must be updated throughout the solution process.
+Because the gradients of each of the integrated variables or :code:`states` could include dependency on time or any variable's value, the values of each gradient function array must be updated throughout the solution process.
 This is done by calling the :code:`computeRates` (in C) or :code:`compute_rates`